Deploy MinIO Object Storage to Fly.io

 A note: it’s been observed that some features of the MinIO browser console are memory-intensive enough to crash a VM with 256MB of RAM.
 For even small-scale production use you’ll probably need a larger (non-free) VM.
 512MB seems to work for poking around and uploading small objects.
 (For perspective, MinIO docs recommend a minimum of 128GB RAM for deployment at scale.)

 This is a guide to a demonstration deployment of the official standalone MinIO Docker image, and isn’t tuned in any way.
-Check out the MinIO docs for more sophisticated use.
+Check out the MinIO docs docs for more sophisticated use.

 Dockerfile